danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 ### The Doc That Ate Itself

-Violetta sat at her desk, the soft hum of office chatter merging with the clicks of keyboards, like an orchestra tuning up before a performance.
+Miranda sat at her desk, the soft hum of office chatter merging with the clicks of keyboards, like an orchestra tuning up before a performance.
 Today, though, she was tasked with a symphony of her own: summarizing a massive merger and acquisition (M&A) PDF.
 It was as long as a novel and about as entertaining as a tax return.
 Pushing her hair back, she turned to her trusty ally, ChatGPT.

-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Summarize this M&A document, focusing on key stakeholder information, valuation estimates, and strategic recommendations."

 A few seconds later, the screen flickered and displayed a neatly crafted summary, striking exactly the right balance between comprehensive and concise.